Embird Embroidery Software

 Trace Tool

-Using the Trace Tool involves these operations:
+Using the Trace Tool involves the following operations:

-How to Use It
+How to Use the Trace Tool

 Main Features